TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 10/1 Kings 10.6.md

 ---

-And she said to the king, It was a true report that I heard in mine own land of thine acts, and of thy wisdom.
+She said to the king, "It was a true report that I heard in my own land of your acts, and of your wisdom.